The only tiny house course you’ll ever need!

 What will I take away from this program?

 In the Tiny House Academy, you can learn how to build a small, basic house or other structure.
 You’ll get step-by-step guidance on tool use, house design, basic construction, plumbing and electrical, ecological design like passive solar, overviews of several natural building techniques, information on legalities and costs of tiny houses on wheels and on foundations, plus not-so-tiny houses.
 You’ll also get tiny house tours.
-We’re still adding content to this already-robust program.
 If you follow along with the lessons and put what you learn into practice, you’ll be able to design and build your own tiny house, plus do lots of other carpentry projects as you see fit.

 Who teaches the Tiny House Academy?